mattobee/eventua11y/README.md

 ## Technology

 This website is built using [Eleventy](https://www.11ty.dev/), which is a static site generator.
-This means that instead of waiting until a page is requested by a visitor and then building it on demand each time, the pages are all built in advance so that they are ready to serve ahead of time.
+This means that instead of waiting until a page is requested by a visitor and then building it on demand, the pages are all built in advance so that they are ready to serve ahead of time.

 Page templates are written in the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language, which is then transformed into HTML.